↑

 I mean All.
 The.
 Stuff!

-And, that made everyone in my family miserable!
+And that made everyone in my family miserable!

-So we made several changes – and now we know how to choose Christmas activities to avoid stress.
+So we made several changes – now we know how to choose Christmas activities to avoid stress.
 Those ‘said changes’ are what I’m going to include in this post.

 White Christmas Tree w red balls and gifts